-In-flight adaptive pre-distortion techniques for TT&C subsystems with high-order modulations Programme: Programme: TDE Reference: T206-025ES In-flight adaptive pre-distortion techniques for TT&C subsystems with high-order modulations Total 400 Budget: Objectives
+In-flight adaptive pre-distortion techniques for TT&C subsystems with high-order modulations the variations along the satellite mission lifetime.
+As part of the activity, a breadboard will be developed as proof of concept (TRL 3).

+Programme: TDE Reference: T206-025ES

+In-flight adaptive pre-distortion techniques for TT&C subsystems with high-order modulations

+Total Budget: 400

+Objectives

 The objective of this activity is to study in-flight adaptive techniques for TT&C subsystems that employ high-order modulations.
-The activity will define mitigation methods for the nonlinear effects of the TT&C transmitter power amplifier, that will be able to follow also the variations along the satellite mission lifetime.
-As part of the activity, a breadboard will be developed as proof of concept (TRL 3).
+The activity will define mitigation methods for the nonlinear effects of the TT&C transmitter power amplifier, that will be able to follow also